victor-dp/robosat_geoc/docs/tools.md

  -h, --help               show this help message and exit

 Hyper Parameters:
- --config CONFIG          path to configuration file [required] --dataset DATASET        if set, override dataset path value from config file --batch_size BATCH_SIZE  if set, override batch_size value from config file --lr LR                  if set, override learning rate value from config file
+ --config CONFIG          path to config file [required if RSP_CONFIG env var is not set] --dataset DATASET        if set, override dataset path value from config file --batch_size BATCH_SIZE  if set, override batch_size value from config file --lr LR                  if set, override learning rate value from config file